 Here’s what you do:

 Note: Recipe at the end of the post.
-Norwegians or others using the Metric system, take a look at Metric & More for conversions.
+Norwegians or others using the Metric system, take a look at Conversions to Metric to help you with measurements.

 Purchase a pound (500g) of percolator ground coffee; personally I have had trouble finding percolator ground, so I buy the whole beans and grind it at the store, where I can choose “percolator”.
 It is coarser than the standard drip coffee grind.
 You can use regular as well, but you’ll have a lot more trouble when draining it later.
 I tried it, and will not attempt it again.
 It was too messy for me to want to deal with it.
 Some believe that finer coffee will bring out more flavor; I don’t know, coarse works for me.